 The ideal age to have orthodontic treatment is around 12 or 13, while you're still growing.
 The opportunity for improvement in an adult is more limited and surgery is more likely to be needed.

-Treatment usually lasts from 18 months to two years, during which visits to Haynes Dental & Implant Clinic are needed every four to six weeks.
+Treatment usually lasts from 18 months to 2 years, during which visits to Haynes Dental & Implant Clinic are needed every 4 to 6 weeks.

 There are many different types of braces.
 Some are removable, which you take out at night, to eat a meal, or clean.
 Some are fixed and stay in all the time.
 NHS braces are made of metal, but at Haynes Dental & Implant Clinic we offer clear braces for private treatments- which use clear ceramic brackets, so you can hardly see them on your teeth.